Sepideh-Rezaeirad/PhysioNetChallenge-2019/README.md

   - `Download data`
   - `Fill missing data`
   - `Train the ptoposed AdaBoost model and predict test samples`
-  - `Evaluate system using utility function`
+  - `Evaluate results using the utility function`